eea/eea.cache/README.txt

 This package combines the features from lovely.memcached and plone.memoize.ram.
 It provides a decorator and utility for Memcaches at EEA.
-The decorator allows you set dependencies known by lovely.memcached
+The decorator allows you set dependencies known by eea.cache

 .. note ::